meow464/KivySwiftLink/README.md

 ```

 ## Launch the wrapper gui
-From the root folder "kivyios_swift"
+From the root folder "kivyios_swift/"
 run:
 ```sh
 python3 main.py